-- is disabled and has specific additional needs; - has special educational needs; - has a mental health need; - is looked after or a young carer; - is showing signs of engaging in anti-social or criminal behaviour; - is frequently missing from care or home; - is it risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as FGM or Forced Marriage; - is a privately fostered child; - is showing early signs of abuse and/or neglect; and - is persistently absent from education, including persistent absences for part of the school day.
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organized crime groups or county lines - is frequently missing/ goes missing from education, home or care

+- has experienced multiple suspensions, is at risk of being permanently excluded from schools, college and in Alternative Provision or a Pupil Referral Unit - is it risk of modern slavery, trafficking, sexual and/or criminal exploitation, is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - is at risk of so-called 'honour'-based abuse such as Gemal Genital Mutilation or Forced Marriage - is a privately fostered child.

-Pupils who are lesbian, gay, bi or trans (LGBT) are not inherently at risk.
-However, people who are LGBT can be targeted by other people, sometimes pupils can be perceived as LGBT (whether they are or not) and just as vulnerable to harm.
-Risks can be compounded when there is not a trusted adult/key worker with whom they can be open with.
-LGBT inclusion will be featured in RSHE lessons and it is vital that staff provide safe spaces for pupils to talk and share their concerns and experiences.
+Pupils who are lesbian, gay, bi or trans (LGBTQ+) are not inherently at risk.
+However, people who are LGBTQ+ can be targeted by other people, sometimes pupils can be perceived as LGBTQ+ (whether they are or not) and just as vulnerable to harm.
+Risks can be compounded when there is not a trusted adult/key worker with who they can be open with.
+LGBTQ+ inclusion will be featured in RSHE lessons and it is vital that staff provide safe spaces for pupils to talk and share their concerns and experiences.